 Delving into a detailed breakdown of specific syllable development is not within the scope of this article, so here is a basic breakdown of speech development.

-Stage
+Stage |

-Explanation
+Explanation |

-Crying and Cooing
+Crying and Cooing |

 These are your baby's first attempts at communication.
-He cries to express his needs and coos to practice making sounds.
+He cries to express his needs and coos to practice making sounds. |

-Babbling
+Babbling |

 Around six months of age, your baby will begin babbling, repeating sounds like "ba-ba" and "ma-ma."
-This is when your baby is learning the sounds of his native language.
+This is when your baby is learning the sounds of his native language. |

-Gesturing
+Gesturing |

-As your baby approaches their first birthday, they'll start using gestures like pointing to communicate.
+As your baby approaches her first birthday, she'll start using gestures like pointing to communicate. |

-First Words
+First Words |

-Around twelve months of age, most babies say their first word!
+Around twelve months of age, most babies say their first word! |

-Two-word Phrases
+Two-word Phrases |

-After your baby says their first word, they'll gradually start using two-word phrases like "more milk" or "bye-bye daddy."
+After your baby says her first word, she'll gradually start using two-word phrases like "more milk" or "bye-bye daddy." |

-Vocabulary Explosion
+Vocabulary Explosion |

-Between eighteen months and two years of age, your baby's vocabulary will explode as they learn new words rapidly.
+Between eighteen months and two years of age, your baby's vocabulary will explode as he learns new words rapidly. |

-Should I Speak A Second Language Around My Baby?
+Should I Speak a Second Language Around My Baby?

 Yes!
-Even though your baby doesn't understand the words, she recognizes that it differs from the primary language.
+Even though your baby doesn't understand the words, she recognizes that it differs from her primary language.
 If your baby grows up in a bilingual household, she will pick up on both languages.
 But if you simply want to teach your baby a second language, you can start from the get-go!

 Will Hearing a Second Language Confuse or Slow Down My Baby's Language Development?